pactflow/docs.pactflow.io/website/docs/docs/user-interface/bi-directional.md

 ### Contract Comparison Tab

-This tab shows any errors and warnings, grouped by the affected resource in the OpenAPI document.
-The grouping is in the form `{verb} {path}` e.g. `get /products/{id}`.
+This tab shows any errors and warnings grouped by the affected resource in the OpenAPI document.
+The grouping is in the form `{verb} {path}`, for example, `get /products/{id}`.
 This is a helpful view if you are more familiar with the OpenAPI Document.

 There may be more than one interaction in the consumer contract that is incompatible with a given route.

-When provider and consumer contracts are incompatible, the warnings, error messages and any mismatches (for Pact verifications) are listed here.
-You can also find incompatibility messages under interaction items at [Consumer Contract Tab](#consumer-contract-tab), grouped by the interactions defined in the consumer contract, which is a more helpful view for the consumer teams diagnosing problems.
+When provider and consumer contracts are incompatible, warnings, error messages and any mismatches (for Pact verifications) are listed here.
+You can also find incompatibility messages under interaction items on the [Consumer Contract Tab](#consumer-contract-tab), grouped by the interactions defined in the consumer contract.
+This is a more helpful view for consumer teams diagnosing problems.

 ![Bi-directional Contract Test Error](/ui/bdct-cross-comparison-error.png)